Ki'ikibáa: Reception

 Ki'ikibáa was named Restaurant of the Year for 2023 by The Oregonian.
 The newspaper's Michael Russell recommended the panuchos with cochinita pibil, the rellenos (blanco or negro), and the carne asada burritos.
 Russell also included the frijol con puerco in The Oregonians list of Portland's ten best dishes of 2024.
 He ranked the business number 20 in the newspaper's 2025 list of Portland's 40 best restaurants.

 Katherine Chew Hamilton included the restaurant in Portland Monthlys 2023 overview of the city's best Mexican cuisine.
+Krista Garcia included the business in the magazine's 2025 overview of the best tamales in the metropolitan area.
 Lindsay D. Mattison included Ki'ikibáa in Tasting Table's 2023 list of Portland's forty best restaurants.
 Willamette Weeks Andrea Damewood said the restaurant's location "is nothing to write home about" but the food "will have you sending cross-town postcards raving about lunch".

 Nick Woo and Janey Wong included the business in Eater Portlands 2023 overview of fourteen recommended eateries for "gargantuan" stuffed burritos in the city.
 Krista Garcia called Ki'ikibáa "colorful" in the website's 2024 list of the city's "standout" Mexican restaurants and food carts.
 She also included the business in a 2025 overview of Portland's best Mexican eateries.
 The business was also included in Time Out Portlands 2025 list of the city's eighteen best restaurants.